marycpriyanka/Professional-ReadMe-generator/assets/Sample Readme/README.md

 ## How to Contribute

 Contributions and ideas are welcome.
 Before submitting an issue, please take a moment to look over the contributing guidelines in https://www.contributor-covenant.org/ .
-Before submitting pull requests, ensure the following:
-1. Fork the repo and create your branch from master.
-2. Test your code.

 ## Tests